bluesea147/bluesea147.github.com/_posts/2012-09-16-paper-review:-practical-memory-leak-detection.md

 In its analysis engine, the free() sink would be guarded by condition `a>10`, and generate a `may memory leak` problem.
 But if this code is optimized by compiler, the testing condition would be removed as a's value must be greater than 10.

-After reading the third paper, KLEE Unassisted Test Cases Generator, this paper's drawback is more obvious.
-Because it is totally based on static analysis.

 ####2) Bug Report Message

 The paper argues that the bug message is very concise, easily understood as biggest slice node number is just 11.
 But the small size of the slice  does not merely come from its good algorithm.

-In section 5.6.3, the paper says, when the guard formula becomes very large in complicated and unstructured control-flow(maybe due to `goto` statement), they just stop analysis and mark it unknown.
+The paper says, when the guard formula becomes very large in complicated and unstructured control-flow(maybe due to `goto` statement), they just stop analysis and mark it unknown.
 It could also partly explain why so many unknown leaking problem in experiment data.
-So conciseness of message is partly due to removing of complicated guards.
+So simpleness of message is partly due to that disregarding.

 ###Ideas

 ####1) About the memory leaking detection

-The method in this paper is basically relied on static analysis.
 On the contrary, In Java/C# languages, they adopt the approach of reference counting, to collect memory automatically.
 Inspired from that, I have the idea, why not also equips C with such facility?
-Not meaning changing C language itself, we could still get some benefits from that.

-Firstly, we could implement the reference counting system for C, by inserting several  code segments at corresponding program sites.
+Firstly, we could implement the reference counting system for C, by inserting some code segments at some program sites.
 Such as, add reference count when coming across the pointer assignments, decrease the count when pointer is assigned to another address or it's out of life-range.
 Then run the program, and do calculations of reference counting to determine existence of memory leaking.
 If we found one, give the traces of problem to programmer, and they could remove reference counting code after fixing leaking bug.
 So it would not low down the final program's performance.

 There are two potential problems of this solution.
 Firstly, to detect leaking problem in runtime environment, it has to cover large possible paths.
 But this problem could be alleviated by some test tools, that generate nice testing samples(Paper “KLEE” is on this topic).
 Another problem is difficulty of reference count construction due to C's capability of direct operation on memory.
 For example, “memcpy()” may copy the pointer.